Visit the institution website for COVID‑19 updates

-The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree.
+The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree (1st or 2:1).

 Months of entry

-Considering the expertise and track record of both Brunel and NSIRC-based staff, the following areas have been identified as the main research strengths within in the wider field of Structural Integrity:
+Considering the expertise and track record of both Brunel and NSIRC-based staff, the following areas have been identified as the main research strengths within the wider field of Structural Integrity:

 - Dynamic response of materials and structures (modelling, experimental characterisation and design/optimisation for composites and metals);